 1. Be Honest with Yourself

-You can attempt to give a confident impression to others (and sometimes you should), but you always want to admit to yourself when you are experiencing self-doubt.
-This gives you the opportunity to pause, inquire within yourself about the source of your concerns, and attempt to address them.
+Being authentic with yourself gives you the opportunity to assess the full situation.
+Pause, inquire within about the source of your concerns, and attempt to address them.

 Have you been given a new project and just aren’t sure where to start?